osiota/osiota/doc/websocket_protocol.md

-# Energy router: Websocket protocol
+# Energy router: WebSocket protocol

-Version: 1.5.1
+Version: 1.6.0

-To be able to connect to the energy router a websocket based json-rpc interface has been developed.
+To be able to connect to the energy router a WebSocket based JSON RPC interface has been developed.

-Clients for NodeJS, JavaScript (all common web browsers) and MATLAB were implemented.
+Clients for NodeJS, JavaScript (for all common web browsers) and MATLAB were implemented.

-## Basic communication: Websocket
+## Basic communication: WebSocket

-The communication is realized with a standard websocket connection.
-Transfered objects are json encoded.
+The communication is realized with a standard WebSocket connection.
+Transferred objects are JSON encoded.

-Multiple objects can be add to an array and transfered togetter:
+Multiple objects can be add to an array and transferred together:

 ```json
 [obj1, obj2, ...]